In Exercises 1–3, find the indicated probabilities using the geom... | Channels for Pearson+

 1

 Step 1: Identify the type of probability distribution to use.
-Since the problem involves finding the probability of the first success (a tax return requiring an audit) occurring within a specific number of trials, this is a geometric distribution problem.
+Since the problem involves finding the probability of the first success (audit) occurring on a specific trial or within a certain number of trials, the geometric distribution is appropriate.
+The geometric distribution models the number of trials until the first success in a sequence of independent Bernoulli trials.

+Step 3: Solve part (a).
+To find the probability that the first return requiring an audit is the 25th return, use the probability mass function (PMF) of the geometric distribution: P(X = k) = q^(k-1) * p, where k is the trial number of the first success.
+Substitute k = 25, p = 1/42, and q = 41/42 into the formula.

-Step 5: Add the probabilities for k = 1 and k = 2 to find the total probability that the first return requiring an audit is the first or second return.
-That is, P(X = 1 or X = 2) = P(X = 1) + P(X = 2).
+Step 4: Solve part (b).
+To find the probability that the first return requiring an audit is the first or second return, calculate P(X = 1) + P(X = 2).
+Use the PMF formula for each value of k (k = 1 and k = 2), and then sum the results.

+Step 5: Solve part (c).
+To find the probability that none of the first five returns require an audit, calculate the probability of five consecutive failures.
+This is given by q^5, where q = 41/42.
+Substitute the value of q into the formula and compute q^5.

 Verified video answer for a similar problem: